bwqr/mavinote/README.md

 # Mavinote

 Simple, secure and open source note-taking application.
 You can take notes that reside only in your device or use a Mavinote account to synchronize your notes across your devices.
-All notes belonging to Mavinote account are stored as encrypted on the servers and can only be decrypted by your devices.
+All notes belonging to Mavinote account are stored as encrypted on the servers and can only be decrypted by your devices starting from the version **0.2.0**.

 Contents of this Readme